IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

 ```
 oc logs -f ${DB2_NAME}-0
 ```
-!!! warning "This will take approximately 5 minutes"
-    It may take 5 minutes or more before the **oc logs** command returns any output or the error message below.

 !!! failure
     If no output is seen from the above command, or if it returns the following message: